Uruguay

 Dividend income

-Dividends or profits paid or credited by CIT payers to non-resident shareholders are not subject to withholding IRNR when they derive from non-taxable income for CIT purposes (i.e. foreign-source income).
+Dividends or profits paid or credited by CIT payers to non-resident shareholders are not subject to IRNR when they derive from non-taxable income for CIT purposes (i.e. foreign-source income).
 In other cases, 7% withholding IRNR will be applicable.
-Under certain circumstances, non-distributed earnings will also be subject to 7% dividend withholding tax (WHT) after four years of being generated.
+Under certain circumstances, non-distributed earnings will also be subject to 7% withholding after three years of being generated.

 The same tax treatment is applicable to IRPF, except for dividends or profits paid out of foreign-source income derived from holding movable capital.
 In this last case, a 12% withholding IRPF rate is applicable.